germanbrew/terraform-provider-dotenv/docs/functions/get_by_key.md

 # function: get_by_key

-Reads and provides a single entry of a dotfile by its key
+Reads and provides a single entry of a .env file by its key

 ## Example Usage